The HRE Science Data Centre: A dedicated hub for storing, enhancing and publishing data from ESA experiments.

-Up to now, due mainly to the heterogeneity of the investigations, the management of the generated data has been very dependent on the nature of their scientific discipline and there has not been a centralised system for storing and making accessible the results of these HRE investigations.
+Until now, due mainly to the heterogeneity of the investigations, the management of the generated data has been very dependent on the nature of their scientific discipline and there has not been a centralised system for storing and making accessible the results of these HRE investigations.

-HRE has moved towards establishing a systematic archiving process for all its activities related to historical, present and future missions.
+HRE moved towards establishing a systematic archiving process for all its activities related to historical, present and future missions.
 Seeking for synergy with the in-house ESA Science Data Centre located at European Space Astronomy Centre (ESAC), the HRE Science Data Center (HRE-SDC), located in Madrid, is the entity tasked with organising the (long-term) preservation of all existing HRE datasets and to ensure that all future HRE datasets can be distributed to the scientific community with a high quality of service.
-The experience of the HRE-SDC team in operating microgravity experiments together with ESAC’s deep knowledge in archiving science data has resulted in a successful collaboration that has already taken its first steps.
+The experience of the HRE-SDC team in operating microgravity experiments and ESAC’s deep knowledge in archiving science data has resulted in a successful collaboration that has already taken its first steps.

 The data archived can be accessed through the HRE Data Archive (HREDA) web portal.